-Edited by Jan Margery Castillo, Eng, Lynn
+Edited by Jan Margery Castillo, Eng, Lynn, Nuance

-Essentially, there are many things a person can do to protect the immune system.
+Essentially, there are many things a person can do to boost the immune system.
 Proper diet, vitamins or herbal intake, good lifestyle habits and regular exercise are among the ways you can keep your immune system in top shape.

 Vitamins and herbs are a huge factor in supporting immunity.
 Studies over the past couple of years have different positive results on their efficiency in preventing illnesses.
 This is why many natural supplements are available in the market and many people undeniably choose them over over-the-counter drugs.